KarloFunke/spanpaper/README.md

 ## Requirements

-- Linux system using GNOME (tested only on Ubuntu 24.04)
+- Linux system with a desktop environment that supports "spanned" wallpapers (e.g., GNOME, KDE, XFCE)
 - Python 3
-- pip (Python package installer)
 - Pillow library

 ## Setup

-1. Download the `create_wallpaper.py` script or clone the Repo.
+1. Download the `create_wallpaper.py` script or clone the repo.
 2. Install the required library:

    ```bash